marcmav/marcmav/README.md

 Systems Programmer · Open-Source Contributor · Linux Enthusiast · 42 Luanda Student.

-I'm currently a student at 42 Luanda, where I'm building a strong foundation in computer science.
+I'm currently a student at 42 Luanda (Cadet), where I'm building a strong foundation in computer science.
 Outside the curriculum, I'm an active open-source contributor, I daily-drive linux and enjoy systems programming in C to better understand how computers work beneath the surface.

 Find me here -> [https://marcmav.dev](https://marcmav.dev)